linode/docs/docs/networking/diagnostics/ss/index.md

 ## Introduction

-The study of TCP, UDP and UNIX socket connections is very important for every UNIX and network administrator because it allows you to monitor your Linux system's status.
+The study of socket connections is important for every UNIX and network administrator because it allows you to better understand your Linux system's status.
 Written by Alexey Kuznetosv to replace the famous `netstat` utility , the more capable `ss` (socket statistics) utility allows you to monitor TCP, UDP, and UNIX sockets.
-The purpose of this guide is to help you learn the `ss` utility and use is as productively as possible.
+The purpose of this guide is to help you learn the `ss` utility and to use it as productively as possible.

 {{< note >}}
 Running `ss` without using the `sudo` utility will result in different output.
 Practically, this means that running `ss` without root privileges will show the results available to the current user only.
 If you are not familiar with the `sudo` command,